Advanced Project Management

 • Focus on project value-adding concepts related to repeatability and consistency, metrics and measurability, correlation and best practices in process improvement.

-Unique Workshop Offerings
+Unique Workshop Offerings:

 • The vast experience and expertise of the program instructors